-Since 1931, IUOE Local 115 has helped to build some of the most important dam and infrastructure framework in the province–projects that serve all British Columbians in their day-to-day life.
+Since 1931, IUOE Local 115 has helped to build some of the most important dams and infrastructure in the province, serving all British Columbians in their day-to-day life.

-Operating Engineers have worked on most of BC’s power-creating dams, including the recently completed John Hart Generating Station Replacement.
-Other projects Operating Engineers have built include the Waneta Expansion dam project, the Golden Ears Bridge, the BC Place roof and many more.
+Operating Engineers have worked on most of BC’s power-creating dams including the recently completed John Hart Generating Station Replacement.
+We built include the Waneta Expansion dam project, the Golden Ears Bridge, the BC Place roof and many more.

-Operating Engineers also help to protect BC’s communities—they’re the Aerial Firefighters who risk their lives extinguishing wildfires throughout the province.
+Operating Engineers also help to protect BC’s communities.
+We are the Aerial Firefighters who risk their lives extinguishing wildfires throughout the province.

-Local 115 has over 11,000 members who work in many industries–including crane and heavy equipment operation, road building, aerial firefighting, hydro-electric dam building and maintenance.
+Local 115 has over 11,000 members who work in many industries.
+We are dam builders, crane and heavy equipment operators, road builders, aerial firefighters and mechanics.
 Our slogan, “rise above” refers to our members who work in high-altitude, high-risk environments as well as our approach to protection, compensation and empowerment of workers.